codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeUnitTesting.md

 To test your NodeJS code you can use the QUnit module that is available in npm.

-`npm` is the Node Package Manager - it's backed by a rich repository of modules, available at https://www.npmjs.com/ that you can use in your Node JS projects.
+`npm` is the [ Node Package Manager](https://www.npmjs.com/) - it's backed by a rich repository of modules that you can use in your Node JS projects.

 ## Installing QUnit

-You can look at the QUnit module here: https://www.npmjs.com/package/qunit
+You can look at [the QUnit module](https://www.npmjs.com/package/qunit).

 To install QUnit type this command in a terminal window : `sudo npm install -g qunit`